 HOW IS THIS EXPEDITION DIFFERENT?
 This expedition series is unique because it has a multi-continent, multi-year outlook with an international team of women who share the same vision for the future.
 Ann Bancroft and Liv Arnesen also bring a unique expertise to the team with multiple decades of dedication and experience with inspiring leadership and education through expeditions around the world.

 FOCUS ON EDUCATION As with the other successful Bancroft-Arnesen expeditions, Access Water will seek to build a network through partner organizations like TERI, WAGGGS, UNESCO, Young Pioneers of China, that empowers teachers to raise awareness, understanding and reflection amongst young people on the key issues of access to water and to help them formulate an agenda for action.
 The initiative will educate young people and engage them by means of technology and educational methodology and curriculum.

 GOAL The goal is to lead a conversation with millions of youth that will raise awareness, incite advocacy and inspire the future leaders of the world to demand a safe and abundant world, starting with access to clean water

 TEAM World renowned explorers Ann Bancroft and Liv Arnesen, along with 6 women explorers from around the globe, each representing their continent and its own unique water crisis

-One in eight people lack access to clean water and more people die from lack of clean water and sanitation each year than are killed by all forms of violence, including war.
-In 2007, the Ganges was one of the top 5 most polluted waterways in the world and represents a unique and vital aspect to millions of peoples’ everyday lives.
+1 in 8 people lack access to clean water and more people die from lack of clean water and sanitation each year than are killed by all forms of violence, including war.
+Within just 15 years from now, nearly two billion people will live in areas of severe water scarcity.